Anthony-Vuong/TactBot/README.md

 ✔️08/06/2021: RPI Camera now has color tracking capability.
 Tested on orange inhaler and was for the most part able track it if held at a certain angle.
 May need a larger object.
 Testing Pan Tilt Hat, seems to work from commandline.
 Waiting on parts from Pimoroni to mount camera to hat.

+✔️08/08/2021: Testing color tracing - original test object (orange inhaler) was no longer detected by openCV.
+Weird since it worked the previous night - may have to do with the lighting and color shading.
+Switched to a purple cup, but openCV detected it as more of blue color.
+Making a change RGB/HSV change helped openCV detect and trace the cup.